lethalbas/Vrij-Wonen/README.md

 Setup:

-1 - Import mysql db script located in /DB/database.mysql to phpmyadmin
+1 - Import mysql db script vrijwonen.mysql to phpmyadmin

-2 - Insert your db login info in /htdocs/config/db-config.php
+2 - Insert your db login info in /htdocs/util/db_connection_util.php

 3 - Add all files and folders in /htdocs/ to webroot directory